-Prior to securing a wait pool spot, we ask that parents attend an informational meeting to learn more about the Montessori method and about HMS.
-During this meeting you will receive a tour more information.
+Prior to securing a wait pool spot, we ask that parents attend an informational in-person tour to learn more about the Montessori method and about HMS.
+During this meeting you will receive more information. \Please note that prospective Early Childhood students need to be able to use the restroom independently before admittance.\